mlvandijk/git-cheatsheet/README.md

 8. Push your local commit(s) to the remote repo: `git push` Now your changes are also in the remote.

+### In a new repository
+1. Use `git init` to add the current project to Git.

+2. Check current status: `git status`

+3. Add files you want to add to version control, by using either `git add .` to add all files or `git add <file>` to add individual files.

+4. Commit changes: `git commit -m "<commit message>"` This commits ("saves") your changes locally, with the given commit message.

+5. Create a project on GitHub and copy the location from Quick Setup

+6. Add that location as a remote: `git remote add origin <remote>`

+7. Push your local commit(s) to the remote repo: `git push`

 ## git reset